prasanthpotturi/ApiLabsDemo/Labs/Lab 10 Shared Flows/README.md

 ![New step](./media/sharedFlow_5.png)

-* Updated "ME-LookupClientCredentials" properties as below to extract key value parameters from "apieaterycredentials" KVM
+* Update "ME-LookupClientCredentials" properties as below to extract key value parameters from "apieaterycredentials" KVM

 ![New step](./media/sharedFlow_8.png)